msunbay/zod-dbs/README.md

 ### Extending the base provider

-zod-dbs-cli provides a base class `ZodDbsBaseProvider` that you can extend to create your custom provider.
+zod-dbs-cli provides a base class `ZodDbsBaseProvider` that you can extend to create a custom provider.
 This base class provides default implementations for some methods, so you only need to implement the methods that are specific to your database.

 ```ts
 // zod-dbs.config.ts